daddyblondlegs/dex-pumps.github.io/_posts/2016-08-08-Cycling-across-Japan.md

 <p>I can surf a bit, but not well by any means.
 Trying to mix surfing into a bicycle tour means you lose time without even resting.
 But who could say no to the black sand beach near the mountains.
 A small restaurant rented out paddleboards, but if you asked the right questions they&rsquo;d get a longboard for you from their house.</p>

-<p>At some Japanese restaurants, like the one below, you order by putting coins in a vending machine and press a button.
-A slip of paper drops into the slot that you fish out and give to the cook behind the counter.</p>

 <p>&nbsp;</p>